 Saturday Study events are held once a term and engage with art-historical subjects of contemporary relevance.
 The sessions in 2021 focus on questions of Imperial legacies and colonial encounters.

-The next Saturday study event will take place in the autumn of 2021.
-Information will be online later in the summer.
+The next Saturday study event will take place in late autumn.
+Information will be online by mid October.